Federal Emergency Management Agency (FEMA): How It Works, What It Provides

 The Stafford disaster relief program (Stafford Act) is a subsidiary of the overall Disaster Relief Act.

-What Is The Homeland Security Act?
+What is the Homeland Security Act?

 The Homeland Security Act is the U.S. Federal Law which was enacted in 2002 in direct response to 9/11.
 While the U.S. was busy overseas finding the perpetrators of the attacks, it’s flank was exposed with little in the way of an actual homeland security plan.
 The Department of Homeland Security took responsibility and created an umbrella organization, consolidating departments and their resources and creating a clear direction toward national security.
 The creation of the Department of Homeland Security represented a significant reorganization of the federal government's approach to national security and emergency management.
 By consolidating numerous agencies and functions under a single department, the law aimed to improve communication and coordination among government agencies and enhance the government's ability to respond to threats and emergencies.

-What Agencies Are In The Department of Homeland Security?
+What Agencies are in the Department of Homeland Security?

-The Department of Homeland Security, which the Federal Emergency Management Agency falls under, is the third-largest Cabinet-level department, only behind the Department of Defense and the Department of Veterans Affairs.
+The Department of Homeland Security, which the Federal Emergency Management Agency falls under, is the third-largest Cabinet-level department, only behind the Department of Defense and the Department of Veterans Affairs

 A few of the major agencies under the Department of Homeland Security umbrella include:

-The Federal Emergency Management Agency is enormous, employing at least 20,000 people nationwide.
-It also uses military members on loan from their respective services for joint efforts, and a broad network of emergency managers at the local, county, and state levels.
 Any apparatus this large requires support to keep those pieces moving, and Greenwood Aerospace is here to help support the FEMA mission with service contracts, contracting systems, and a lot more.
-Give us a call to see what we can do for you and how we can help your organization with your procurement needs.
+Give us a call to see what we can do for you and how we can help your organization with your procurement needs